 Both Appsody and the local IDE extensions of Codewind depend on a running docker daemon to run a container with the resulting image for the application being developed.

-The Kabanero Foundation sits on the opposite side of the developer experience, as a managed pipeline that handles the workflows after application developers deliver their source code to a remote repository.
-Kabanero Foundation is a set of Kubernetes components covering the disciplines of serving applications (Knative), service mesh (Istio), build (Tekton), and deployment (Operator Framework).
+The Kabanero Foundation sits on the opposite side of the developer experience, as a set of managed pipelines that provide consistent, managed, and governed CI/CD processes that react to repository events that occur during code development.
+Kabanero Foundation is a set of Kubernetes components covering the disciplines of serving applications, service mesh, build, and deployment.

-With these components deployed to a Kubernetes cluster, the Kabanero Foundation monitors changes to source code repositories (such as git) and triggers pipeline runs that will extract the source code, reassemble it according to the structure and runtime specifications of the underlying Kabanero Collection, execute all the build and verification steps, and then make the final application container pods available in the cluster.
+With these components deployed to a Kubernetes cluster, webhooks are utilized to connect the source code repositories (such as GitHub) to pipelines that extract the source code, reassemble it according to the structure and runtime specifications of the underlying Kabanero application stack, execute all the build and verification steps, and then make the final application container pods available in the cluster.

 Applications in a production environment are subject to common operational policies and lifecycle operations.
-Kabanero combines a set of open-source projects to support operations teams in those activities, ranging from the Kubernetes CLI for managing the Kabanero custom resources, passing through the upcoming Kabanero CLI, all to way to Razee, a user interface for managing deployments across Kubernetes clusters.
+Kabanero combines a set of open-source projects to support operations teams in those activities, ranging from the Kubernetes CLI for managing the Kabanero custom resources to Application Navigator (kAppNav) to view related application resources in a single, simplified view.

 The following sections contain concrete examples of how different roles would interact with Kabanero to achieve concrete goals.

-Assuming an organization has decided to begin with the initial collections shipped with Kabanero, an application developer would install Appsody to its local system and lookup the collection and use the collection name to initialize a local directory with an initial application template.
-That activity is explained in detail in the Appsody website but can be summarized as follows:
+An application developer installs and configures Appsody on their local system to use the application stacks that have been customized for their organization.
+These stacks can be initialized with an initial application template.
+This activity is explained in detail in the Appsody website but can be summarized as follows:

 > appsody list ... incubator nodejs-express 0.2.10 scaffold, *simple Express web framework for Node.js ... > mkdir -p ~/workspace/myapp > cd ~/workspace/myapp > appsody init nodejs-express simple